 All students are enrolled in the course with their Rutgers address.
-Each week, I will place an announcement/send a message about what you should accomplish that week and/or update you on new information.
+Each week, I will place an announcement on eCollege about what you should accomplish that week and/or update you on new information.
 You are responsible to CHECK Canvas and message me, using the message tool on Canvas.
-I will respond to student messages and inquiries as quickly as possible, typically within 24-48 hours; however, if you do not hear from me after this time, it is perfectly fine to send me a follow-up message (messages can be lost or fail to deliver).

-If you believe that you are not receiving messages from me, it is your responsibility to reach out to me as well as IT (see the contact information at the start of the course syllabus) and figure out how to fix that.
+If you believe that you are not receiving messages from me, it is your responsibility to reach out to me as well as IT and figure out how to fix that.